Frequently Asked Questions

 How Is the Athenaeum Supported Financially?

-The Athenaeum receives funding primarily through the annual appeal from the archbishop of the Archdiocese of Cincinnati, tuition and fees, and the generosity of hundreds of benefactors, For information about the Athenaeum's annual fund and other ways you can help support the Athenaeum mission, please consult the "Make a Gift" section of the website.
+The Athenaeum receives funding primarily through the annual appeal from the archbishop of the Archdiocese of Cincinnati, tuition and fees, and the generosity of hundreds of benefactors, For information about the Athenaeum's annual fund and other ways you can help support the Athenaeum mission, please consult the "Support Us" section of the website.